Guide On How To Invest In Yields - Reader Request

 The Most Common Mistake

 Perhaps the most common mistake I see is investors saying they absolutely won’t pay above par value, but refusing to look at dividend accrual.
 For instance, they might be willing to buy NLY-E the day after it goes ex-dividend at a price of $24.95.
 On the other hand, they are unwilling to even consider it the day before at a price of $25.25.
 Now which investor do you think is getting the better deal?
 Those ex-dividends are for $.4766.
 Would you want to save $.30 by missing out on $.4766.
 Perhaps if you were in a place where the total tax burden on the dividends was high enough and you figured a call was unlikely, then you might value the $.4766 at less than $.30.
 If enough investors take that approach, then it creates what would otherwise be considered a reliable market failure for investors using tax-advantaged accounts because they can look to buy the shares before the ex-dividend date and sell them afterwards.
-To that investor, they are simply picking up $.1766 for 1 to 2 days of work.
+To that investor, they are simply picking up $.1766 for one to two days of work.
 That may not seem like much, but I’ve often been able to pick up $.30 to $.45 on carefully selected dividend capture plays.
 On even a thousand shares, that is $300 to $450.

 What Makes Annaly Capital Management Special?

-Their ex-dividend dates come through at the end of the second month in each quarter.
+Its ex-dividend dates come through at the end of the second month in each quarter.
 For instance, the end of February and the end of May are ex-dividend times for the preferred shares for NLY.
 Since most mortgage REIT preferred shares go ex-dividend at the end of March and June, playing with shares of NLY has a smaller opportunity cost.

 Volatility

 The preferred shares have very little price volatility on a month-to-month basis.
 The prices can appear to move materially, but it depends on the frame of reference.
 If we are comparing the preferred shares to the common shares, then the preferred shares have very little volatility.
 If we compare the preferred shares to the S&P 500, the preferred shares have very little volatility.
-Until we compare preferred shares to each other or to treasury ETF with short-term securities, the preferred shares will usually appear lower in volatility.
+Until we compare preferred shares to each other or to Treasury ETF with short-term securities, the preferred shares will usually appear lower in volatility.

 Annaly Capital Management and Preferred Share Volatility

 Within the preferred shares, some are more volatile than others.
 The preferred shares of larger mortgage REITs and those with portfolios that are less exposed to credit risk tend to perform better when the market becomes terrified.
 Consequently, when market valuations are high, it is usually more desirable to invest in the preferred shares of stronger mortgage REITs.
 If the market goes into a panic, all of the prices may go lower.
-However, if the preferred shares from NLY are outperforming on a relative basis, it still protects more of the investor’s capital so they can move into something that is out-of-favor.
+However, if the preferred shares from NLY are outperforming on a relative basis, it still protects more of the investor’s capital so they can move into something that is out of favor.
 That might sound like some kind of “boring way to barely be in the game”, but I think getting a yield over 7% for time spent being “barely in the game” is a far more attractive way to invest.

 I strongly favor choosing defensive investments with strong and stable dividend yields.
 To find those yields, I often look to mortgage REITs, equity REITs, preferred shares, and baby bonds.
-In this space I can regularly target stable dividend yields over 7%.
+In this space, I can regularly target stable dividend yields over 7%.
 Many have the opportunity for capital appreciation as well.
 If you want to know more about finding the best opportunities in preferred shares, consider joining my service for the best research on preferred shares.
 In addition to constantly updating models with clear buy and sell target prices, I also offer free text message and e-mail alerts when I find a great deal.
-Anyone who signs up before August 1st, 2017 will be able to lock in annual rates at only $340 per year.
+Anyone who signs up before August 1st, 2017, will be able to lock in annual rates at only $340 per year.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.